About the University of California Firearm Violence Research Center (UCFC)

 UCFC is located at UC Davis, with Dr. Garen Wintemute as its director.
 The UC Davis Violence Prevention Research Program, which for more than thirty years has conducted firearm research and policy development, will closely work with UCFC and provide unique opportunities; VPRP core investigators come have a variety of backgrounds related to firearms and firearm policy, including medicine, epidemiology, statistics and biostatistics, criminology, the law, economics, and policy studies.

-In 2020, UCFC will accept proposals for grants to support research that explores the causes of firearm violence and evaluates strategies and interventions for reducing firearm-related harm.
+In 2020, UCFC accepted proposals for grants to support research that explores the causes of firearm violence and evaluates strategies and interventions for reducing firearm-related harm.

 UCFC Research Projects